Ministry of Regional Developments and EU Funds

 We all should advocate for an Ecological Balance

-We decided to temporarily settle there for a few years so that we could help the wildlife authorities and other concerned institutions in the fight against poaching.
-In addition, our other agenda was the need to advocate for increased forest covers and to ensure that illegal logging was curbed.
+We decided to temporarily settle there for a few years so that we could help the wildlife authorities and other concerned institutions in the fight against poaching In addition, our other agenda was the need to advocate for increased forest covers and to ensure that illegal logging was curbed.
 Forests are homes to these animals and other species which helps bring a balance in ecosystem; hence they need to be well protected.
 They are also water catchment areas and the best way to protect water resources is by protecting the forests.

 Everyone needs to understand that ecological deficits can ruin sustainable living and also bring destruction to our natural resources.
 If such a situation was to happen, then humankind would be treading on a dangerous path; there will be high rates of desertification, our flora and fauna will become extinct and water resources would become scarce.

 Think of a situation where agriculture becomes nonviable because of desertification and water too being scarce, irrigation becomes a privilege for just a few people.
 Where will the less privileged people in the society be fending from?
 Where will the poor, the physically challenged and the minority get food from?
+I know that I can share this tasty home-cooked meal recipe, that helped me stay healthy, and I know that it will work for you too.

 Therefore we should all take part in ensuring a sustainable living.
 My wife and I had initially planned to stay in Zimbabwe for a few years, but the more we were involved in advocating for a green living, the more we fell in love with the country.
 We finally settled down there and launched a local NGO which would help us in detailing the necessary policies needed for a sustainable living as well as help other environmental activists have a platform for voicing their concerns about the need to care for the environment and creating awareness on environmental conservation through organizing and staging education forums and campaigns.